Overview

 What types of benchmarks are developed and how are they used?

-Participating GPs and LPs have access to a set of benchmarks showing averages, medians, and trends over time using normalizers.
-These benchmarks are highly flexible; participating GPs and LPs can filter the benchmarks by company attributes such as sector, industry (sub-sector), geography, growth stage and company size (revenues and FTEs).
+Participating members have access to a set of benchmarks showing averages, medians, and trends over time using normalizers.
+These benchmarks are highly flexible; participating members can filter the benchmarks by company attributes such as sector, industry (sub-sector), geography, growth stage and company size (revenues and FTEs).
 GPs can use the benchmarks to understand how their portfolio companies compare relative to their peers, and to identify opportunities for improvement.
-LPs use the standardized benchmark to compare data points across their portfolio, and to better understand their portfolio exposure and performance on ESG domains relative to various benchmarks.
+LPs and other members use the standardized benchmark to compare data points across their portfolio, and to better understand their portfolio exposure and performance on ESG domains relative to various benchmarks.

 For more information, check out the Benchmark Demo page.